 Students seeking admission to graduate courses must have a bachelor’s degree from an accredited four-year institution or an equivalent foreign institution and satisfy the admission requirements listed below.
 The admission policies presented here are the minimum requirements.
 Specific graduate programs may have requirements that exceed those listed here.
-Applicants should consult the departmental listings in this Graduate Bulletin for additional requirements.
+Applicants should consult the program listings in this Graduate Bulletin for additional requirements.

 Admission to graduate courses does not imply admission to candidacy for a specific graduate degree program.
 The requirements and procedures for admission to candidacy are described following this section.

 Applications for admission to graduate programs are reviewed by the College of Graduate Studies and Research and by the department responsible for the program to which the applicant seeks admission.

 Admission is granted in one of the following categories based on the qualifications and educational objectives of the applicant:

 - Regular Degree Admission is granted to students who wish to pursue a master’s degree and who have a bachelor’s degree from an accredited institution with a minimum undergraduate grade-point average of 3.0 (A=4.0).
 For regular admission, students must meet all of the admission requirements of the College of Graduate Studies, as well as any additional requirements for the program of their choice.

 - Non-Degree Admission is granted to students who do not wish to obtain a graduate degree, but have an interest in work beyond the baccalaureate degree, or who graduated from a non-accredited undergraduate program.
 Included in this category are those students selecting special workshops or those who wish to pursue additional study for educational benefits.
 Students who are non-degree can later elect to change to a degree seeking program by completing an application for admission to a specific program.
 All admission requirements of the department and the College of Graduate Studies also must be met.